Locations, in and on the water in Auckland

 - Te Henga – Bethells beach is another favourite spot, check out Te Henga, Waitākere Ranges Regional Park

 - PIHA, THE CLASSIC LOCATION OF A TV SURF SERIES.
 There are two well known surf schools,—Piha Surf Academy and Piha Surf School —and numerous fit, adventurous lifeguards at the ready.
 Piha is Auckland’s showcase when it comes to learning to surf.
 It is the most famous of Auckland’s beaches, and offers a good left-hander.
 This stretch of Wild West coast can be wild, so make sure you know your skill level before hitting the big waves.

 RAKINO ISLAND, ROTOROA ISLAND, HAURAKI GULF – SNORKEL

-Jump on board a ferry and spend the day swimming and snorkeling.
+Jump on board a ferry and spend the day swimming and snorkelling.
 Hauraki Gulf Islands.
-Favourite places to visit are Rakino Island, Rotoroa Island for snorkeling.
+Favourite places to visit are Rakino Island, Rotoroa Island for snorkelling.
 You will need your own gear since there are no shops on the islands.